-Just be aware that thee horseback riding tours in Cappadocia are not tours where you will be told about what you see, it’s likely that the guys who take you out don’t speak much English.
-It’s more about the experience of riding and seeing the landscape from horseback.
+Just be aware that the horseback riding tours in Cappadocia are not tours where you will be told about what you see, it’s likely that the guys who take you out don’t speak much English.
+It’s more about the experience of riding and seeing the landscape on horseback.

 Quad Biking in Cappadocia

 When you get to Goreme in Cappadocia you will see a lot of people out on quad bikes and ATV’s.
 Although this is a very popular Cappadocia activity these days, a lot of locals do not like it.

 They said the quad bikes are really destroying the natural landscape of the area and you only need to see them for 1 minute to see this for yourself.